ymadoff/ryba/mongodb/shard/configure.coffee.md

 Deploys shard server as replica set.
 You can configure a custom layout by giving an object containing a list of replica set  name and the associated hosts.
-By default Ryba deploys only one replica set for all the config server.
+By default Ryba deploys only one replica set for all the shard servers.

       config.replication ?= {}
-      mongodb.shard.replica_sets ?=  shardsrvRepSet1: mongodb_shards.map( (ctx)-> ctx.config.host)
+      mongodb.shard.replica_sets ?=  shardsrvRepSet1:
+        hosts: mongodb_shards.map( (ctx)-> ctx.config.host)
       replSets = Object.keys(mongodb.shard.replica_sets)
       # we  check if every config server is maped to one and only one replica set.
       throw Error 'No replica sets found for shard server' unless replSets.length > 0 checkMapping = 0
-      for replSet, hosts of mongodb.shard.replica_sets
+      for replSet, layout of mongodb.shard.replica_sets
-        for host in hosts
+        for host in layout.hosts
           if host is @config.host
             config.replication.replSetName ?= "#{replSet}"
             checkMapping++